bidfx/bidfx-api-cpp/README.md

 #### Accessing provider properties

 It is possible to access the current properties of each provider by calling `GetProviderProperties` on the price session.
-This gives the current status of each provider.
+This call gives the current status of each provider.
 For example:

 ```cpp